MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 ### Prioritisation method

 To prioritise our requirements, we chose forced ranking prioritisation.
 This method involves looking at any two requirements at the time and choosing which one is more important collectively.
-The main reason why this is the best method for our project is because that with forced ranking prioritisation, we can prioritise based on a given user role or persona (Wick, 2017).
+The main reason why this is the best method for our project is that with forced ranking prioritisation, we can prioritise based on a given user role or persona (Wick, 2017).
 Not only does this align very well with user stories, but it also allows us to choose requirements empathizing with what the EU Users need.

 One advantage of this is that we can focus on two requirements at the time, making it easier to rank what are the most important ranks.
 Similarly, this means that ranking the least important will be more difficult and therefore one potential challenge of this method is agreeing on the least important requirements.
 Nevertheless, as we assume that requirements change, the precise rank of the least important requirements is not very important as we aim to iterate this prioritisation often.
 Another way of dealing with this challenge would be to divide groups into smaller ones when making a ranking decision.